-In this world, there are choices for everything, and with that we now have an entire generation that cannot make decisions.
+There are choices for everything in this world, and with that, we now have an entire generation that cannot make decisions.

-When I was a kid, we had 5 TV stations total (and that was with cable), kids now have hundreds to choose from.
-Coffee was coffee, until all of the various flavors arose now it is impossible to describe the list of possible choices.
-What ever happened to Henry Ford’s old credo, “You can have any colour you want, as long as it is black” (for the Model T, when it was first introduced)?
+When I was a kid, we had 5 TV stations total (with cable).
+Kids now have thousands of choices.
+Coffee was coffee until all of the various flavours arose now.
+It is impossible to describe the list of possible choices.
+Whatever happened to Henry Ford’s old philosophy, “You can have any colour you want, as long as it is black” (for the Model T, when it was first introduced)?

-The Tyranny of Choice has created cerebral grid-lock for many folks, since they have so many choices they simply stop and choose not to choose.
-Just because are afraid to try to decide from 1,000 different possibilities, doesn’t mean you should simply not choose (especially on the money side of things).
+The Tyranny of Choice has created cerebral gridlock for many folks.
+Since they have so many choices, they stop and choose not to choose.
+Just because you are afraid to decide from 1,000 different possibilities doesn’t mean you should not choose (especially on the money side of things).

-With investing, if you don’t know what you are doing, or don’t know what to do, go find out, or find someone you trust to help you make the decision.
-The argument, “I can’t understand the difference between Mutual Funds, Index Funds, Active and Passive investing or any of that crap, so I just buy what my buddy the investment councilor tells me to buy”, is a cop-out, this is your money you are talking about.
+With investing, if you don’t know what you are doing, don’t know what to do, go find out, or find someone you trust to help you make the decision.
+The argument, “I can’t understand the difference between Mutual Funds, Index Funds, Active and Passive investing or any of that crap, so I just buy what my buddy the investment councillor tells me to buy,” is a cop-out.

 How to Deal with Too Many Choices

-If you make a mistake, learn from the mistake, but at least you made a decision (unless that decision was to get a pay-day loan, in which case, that was a BAD decision), so be a grown up and move on.
-Everyone makes mistakes, I can respect someone who makes mistakes (and learn), I can’t respect people who refuse to do anything.
+If you make a mistake, learn from the error, but at least you made a decision (unless that decision was to get a pay-day loan, in which case, that was a BAD decision), so be a grown-up and move on.
+Everyone makes mistakes.
+I can respect someone who makes mistakes (and learn).
+I can’t respect people who refuse to do anything.